9 Things to Consider When It’s Your Turn to Host

 The guests are gone, and all you really want to do is sink into a chair and watch some television with the hubby, but rather than put off all of those dirty dishes until tomorrow, get them done now.
 Hopefully, you chose to use paper plates and such for large groups, so you don’t have to clean every dish in your kitchen, but if you didn’t, put the whole family to work collecting plates, cups, and silverware and get it cleaned assembly-line style.
 When you wake up tomorrow and the sink (and your living room) is free of dishes, you will be thankful you did.

-You are now equipped with all of the tools to host your own gathering of friends and family, and just in time for summer BBQ season!
+So there you have it.
+You are now equipped with all of the tools to host a gathering of friends and family and, if you’re listening in real time – just in time for summer BBQ season!
 So, get out there, invite friends in, save money while doing it, and have a great time!
-(And then come back or tag me on social media and tell me how it went!)
+It doesn’t need to be stressful to have a gathering in your home.

 SaveSaveSaveSave